Take CRIM-100

 Make a Difference in Your Community

 This BA in Criminal Justice degree program introduces students to the criminal justice system, corrections, and the legal industry.
-This degree creates pathways for careers in law, corrections. public safety, human service, and advocacy.
+This degree creates pathways for careers in law, corrections, public safety, human service, and advocacy.
 Graduates will be able to apply classroom knowledge to real world scenarios, allowing them to drive positive change in their communities and society.

-Program Details
+Program Curriculum

 Graduates of the program are required to complete the following courses.